fredemmott/fredemmott.github.io/blog/_posts/2022-05-31-in-game-overlays.markdown

 but in addition to the usual challenges of multithreaded code, it is also often useful to run code in the thread that owns the window.

-`SetWindowsHookEx()` isn't a universal problem for those solutions either though - you may need to handle the case that a thread was created for a splash screen or other temporary window and no longer exists - or may simply be the wrong thread/window for the game itself.
+`SetWindowsHookEx()` isn't a universal solution for these problems though - you may need to handle the case that a thread was created for a splash screen or other temporary window and no longer exists - or may simply be the wrong thread/window for the game itself.
 Those problems can be mitigated by hooking all threads in the system, but this increases the risk of unintended side effects or false positives from